peekxc/clustertree/README.md

 Number of objects: 100
 ```

 Typical hierarchical clustering structures represent every singleton as a possible cluster, but obviously, not every singleton will be in a disjoint high density cluster.
-One approach to making these modes more apparent is to specify a threshold to to use as a means of 'runt pruning'.
+One approach to making these modes more apparent is to specify a threshold to to use as a means of 'runt pruning' from:

+> Stuetzle, Werner.
+"Estimating the cluster tree of a density by analyzing the minimal spanning tree of a sample."
+Journal of classification 20.1 (2003): 025-047.

 This can significantly simplify the tree:

 ```R
   ct_simplified <- runt_prune(ct, 2)
   plot(ct_simplified[[1]]) ## Three detected modes of density
 ```

-Runt prunign from:

-> Stuetzle, Werner.
-"Estimating the cluster tree of a density by analyzing the minimal spanning tree of a sample."
-Journal of classification 20.1 (2003): 025-047.

 ## Additional References
 The cluster tree theory itself has a long history.
 For a brief overview of the definition, see section  **11.13** of: